aldolat/posts-in-sidebar/README.md

 * NEW: The list of posts can now be displayed in a numbered list (props by Sean).
 * NEW: The excerpt can be displayed up to the "more" tag (props by EvertVd).
 * FIX: There are no more empty spaces after "Category" or "Tags" text.
+* The widget panel has been slightly enlarged.
 * Deleted unused options in widgets dropdown menus.
 * Minor refinements.